youzan/SigmaTableViewModel/README.md

  1. Create an instance of the SigmaTableViewModel and use it as the tableview's delegate and datasource.
  2. Create the *sectionModelArray* for the view model instance.

 ## Installation
 ### CocoaPods
 Coming soon...

 ### Use the source code directly
 You can also download the project and copy all files in the *Lib* folder to your project.

 ## More Discussions

  - SigmaTableViewModel only provides some frequently used functions of UITableViewDataSource & UITableViewDelegate.
 If you needs more functions, you can subclass it and provide the implementation for those functions.
  - If we put all code to generate the sectionModelArray in the same method, the method will be very long.
 So we can put the code to generate different sections in different methods like in the demo.
  - If the code in those cell's blocks can be reused,  we can put them in some methods and only invoke these methods in those blocks.
+ - The block is used frequently in the view model so we have to be careful of the retain cycle.
+Always use weak-strong dance for safe.
+In the demo, we use **YZWeak** & **YZStrong** macros to simplify the weak-strong dance code.

 ## License
 MIT